allenday/gcp-popgen/README.md

 ## GCP-PopGen Processing Pipeline

-This repo contains a number of Apache Beam pipeline configurations for processing populations of genomes.
-Examples given are in the 1000s range of individuals, and internal tests indicate scaling to 10,000s should be ok.
+This repository contains a number of Apache Beam pipeline configurations for processing populations of genomes.
+Populations added to this repository are for 1000s of individuals.
+Internal tests indicate scaling to 10Ks of individuals should be ok.

-The core pipeline itself is implemented in the [dataflow-genomics](https://github.com/allenday/dataflow-genomics) repo, and covers the "secondary" and "tertiary" portions of genome sequence analyses, i.e. the processes DNA [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files through to [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) files against provided [FASTA](https://en.wikipedia.org/wiki/FASTA_format) references.
+The core pipeline itself is implemented in the [dataflow-genomics](https://github.com/allenday/dataflow-genomics) repository, and covers the "secondary" and "tertiary" portions of genome sequence analyses, i.e. the pipeline processes DNA [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files through to [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) files against provided [FASTA](https://en.wikipedia.org/wiki/FASTA_format) references.

-Processing includes next steps:
+Processing includes the following steps:
 1. Reading samples metadata from CSV files (we use the SRA reads format, for lack of a standard option).
 2. Downloading *run* FASTQ files and FASTA *reference sequences*.
 3. Aligning FASTQ files and create SAM files.